 The scholarship program for female middle and high school students started as an initiative funded jointly by UNICEF, the World Bank, and the International Monetary Fund through the Highly Indebted Poor Countries program and the Gambian government.
-The goal of the program is to increase overall student enrollment but with a specific focus on reducing the gender gap in education.
-The program pays mandatory school fees for all girls in grades 7-12 in the regions in which it is implemented.
-The only criteria for benefitting from the program are gender (female) and attending a public middle or high school.
+The goal of the program is to increase overall student enrollment but with a specific focus on reducing the gender gap.
+The program pays mandatory school fees for all girls in grades 7-12 in the regions in which it is implemented.7 The only criteria for benefitting from the program are gender (female) and attending a public secondary school.8

-&lt;sup>5Students also take an exam at the end of grade 9, also administered by WAEC, as a requirement for matriculation into high school.
+5Students also take an exam at the end of grade 9, also administered by WAEC, as a requirement for matriculation into high school.
 Because this exam was introduced in 2003, there is only one pre-treatment region-year available in the data.
 We therefore focus on the Grade 12 exam in this paper.

-&lt;sup>6Schools serve as test centers.
+6Schools serve as test centers.
 In almost all cases, students take the exams at the school they attend.

-The scholarship program was introduced in 2001 for Regions 5 and 6 only.
-The program was extended to Regions 3 and 4 in the following year.
+The scholarship program began in 2001 in Regions 5 and 6 only, as these are the regions that are most rural and have the lowest enrollment.9 The program was extended to Regions 3 and 4 in the following year.
 Two academic years later, the program was further scaled to include Region 2 in 2004.
 The scholarship program has not been extended to Region 1, which is the most urbanized region, and relatively more developed.
-Figure 1 provides a map of Gambia's regions, while Figure 2 shows the rollout of the program over time.
+Figure 1 provides a map of The Gambia's regions, while Figure 2 shows the rollout of the program over time.

 To implement the program, a specially-designated Ministry of Education administrator handles the disbursement of funds between the program and schools.
 The regional offices of the Ministry verify the enrollment figures provided by individual schools before the scholarship funds are transferred.
-Therefore, at no point do the beneficiary households handle the money, thereby removing any chance of the scholarship funds being diverted for other purposes.
-The average cost of the program per student was US\$48, US\$43, US\$42 and US\$43 in 2001, 2002, 2003 and 2004, respectively Gambia Ministry of Basic and Secondary Education (2004).
+At no point do the beneficiary households handle the money, thereby removing any chance of the scholarship funds being diverted for other purposes.
+The average cost of the program per student was US\$48, US\$43, US\$42 and US\$43 in 2001, 2002, 2003 and 2004, respectively Gambia Ministry of Basic and Secondary Education (2004).10 The benefit is particularly large in grades 10-12, where fees are more than 7 times those for grades 7-9 (Daly et al., 2014).
 The program was widely publicized through local media, as well as through several workshops in various regions of the country.